Georgia (country): Demographics

-Like most native Caucasian peoples, the Georgians do not fit into any of the main ethnic categories of Europe or Asia.
+Georgians do not fit into any of the main ethno-linguistic categories of Europe or Asia.
 The Georgian language, the most pervasive of the Kartvelian languages, is not Indo-European, Turkic, or Semitic.
-The present day Georgian or Kartvelian nation is thought to have resulted from the fusion of aboriginal, autochthonous inhabitants with immigrants who moved into South Caucasus from the direction of Anatolia in remote antiquity.
+The present-day Georgian or Kartvelian nation is thought to have resulted from the fusion of indigenous inhabitants with various immigrants who moved into South Caucasus from Anatolia in remote antiquity.

-The population of Georgia totalled 3,688,647 as of 2022, a decrease from a figure of 3,713,804 of the previous census in October 2014.
-The population declined by 40,000 in 2021, a reversal of the trend towards stabilisation of the last decade and, for the first time since independence, the population was recorded to be below 3.7 million.
-According to the 2014 census, Ethnic Georgians form about 86.8 per cent of the population, while the remainder includes ethnic groups such as Abkhazians, Armenians, Assyrians, Azerbaijanis, Greeks, Jews, Kists, Ossetians, Russians, Ukrainians, Yezidis and others.
+Preliminary results of 2024 census indicates that the population is approximately 3,914,000 as of November 2024, an increase from 3,713,804 in the previous census in October 2014.
+The population declined by 40,000 in 2021, a reversal of the trend towards stabilization of the last decade and, for the first time since independence, the population was recorded to be below 3.7 million.
+According to the 2014 census, Ethnic Georgians form about 86.8 percent of the population, while the remainder includes ethnic groups such as Abkhazians, Armenians, Assyrians, Azerbaijanis, Greeks, Jews, Kists, Ossetians, Russians, Ukrainians, Yezidis and others.
 The Georgian Jews are one of the oldest Jewish communities in the world.
 According to the 1926 census there were 27,728 Jews in Georgia.
 Georgia was also once home to significant ethnic German communities, numbering 11,394 according to the 1926 census.
 Most of them were deported during World War II.

 The 2014 census, carried out in collaboration with the United Nations Population Fund (UNFPA), found a population gap of approximately 700,000 compared to the 2014 data from the National Statistical Office of Georgia, Geostat, which was cumulatively built on the 2002 census.
 Consecutive research estimated the 2002 census to be inflated by 8 to 9 percent, which affected the annually updated population estimates in subsequent years.
 One explanation put forward by UNFPA is that families of emigrants continued to list them in 2002 as residents for fear of losing certain rights or benefits.
 Also, the population registration system from birth to death was non-functional.
 It was not until around 2010 that parts of the system became reliable again.
 With the support of the UNFPA, the demographic data for the period 1994–2014 has been retro-projected.
 On the basis of that back-projection, Geostat has corrected its data for these years.